-Jacksonville Baldwin Rail Trail is a 17.9 mile moderately trafficked point-to-point trail located near Jacksonville, FL that features beautiful wild flowers and is good for all skill levels.
+Jacksonville Baldwin Rail Trail is a 17.9 mile moderately trafficked point-to-point trail located near Jacksonville, Florida that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Bought a bike for exercise and decided to give this trail a try and started from the Baldwin end.
 Unfortunately, it was two days after hurricane Matthew tore through the area.
 LOTS of leaf litter on the trail made it seem like an offroad trail.
 There was a HUGE tree fallen at an angle across the trail barely a quarter of a mile from the start.
 You could get under it with your bike, but just barely.
 Trail cleared up much better after that and was a really pretty ride.
 Made it to the old train station before turning around.
 Will definitely be back after the leaves and trees have been cleared away.